In-hospital Volunteer FAQ's

 I’m a winter visitor.
 Can I volunteer in just the winter months?

 Volunteers are required to wear business casual attire.
 Shorts, sleeveless shirts, and open toed shoes are not permitted.
-Artificial nails or visible tattoos are also not permitted.
-Reviewing the dress code will be reviewed in more detail at the training.
+The dress code will be reviewed in more detail in your orientation training.

 Can I volunteer with a friend?